-The purpose of the Academic Skills Center (ASC) at College of the Desert is to provide directly to students learning and educational services that support the regular classroom instruction.
+The purpose of the Academic Skills Center (ASC) at College of the Desert is to provide learning and educational services that support the regular classroom instruction.
 The staff of the ASC works closely with faculty to provide computer aided instruction (CAI) and tutoring which helps students to practice and reinforce what they are learning in their courses.
 Priority is given in five areas: reading, writing, mathematics, ESL and foreign languages.
 In addition, as part of the college's matriculation plan, the ASC assesses all entering students in basic skills and provides an introductory orientation to the district to beginning students.
-Also, the ASC offers training for students interested in becoming tutors and provides study skills assistance for any student enrolled in the college.
+The ASC also offers training for students interested in becoming tutors and provides study skills assistance for any student enrolled in the college.
 Finally, English and ESL faculty are frequently available in the ASC to provide conferencing and assistance to students in these areas.
 Located in the Engineering Building, the ASC is open from Monday to Thursday from 8:00 a.m. to 9:00 p.m. and on Fridays from 8:00 a.m. to 4:30 p.m.
-Beginning with Fall 1994, the Center will also include an ESL/Foreign Language Multimedia CAI lab.